 Boone NC is ready to roll this Christmas, and the festivities this Thanksgiving weekend will leave little doubt that “It’s the Holiday Season.”

-Located between Boone and Blowing Rock, the Tweetsie Christmas celebration will begin on Nov 29.
-It includes open-air Christmas train rides, family activities, sing-alongs, s’mores by the fire, and other holiday treats.
+Located between Boone and Blowing Rock, the Tweetsie Christmas celebration includes open-air Christmas train rides, family activities, sing-alongs, s’mores by the fire, and other holiday treats.

 The Festival of Lights at Chetola Resort is free to the public, and open nightly from 5 to 10 PM.
 In addition to thousands of Christmas lights, there are numerous charming holiday scenes to enjoy.